-It's been one hot summer and now we are entering fall weather.
-The pool will be closed and the leaves will get dragged into the house.
+It's been one hot summer and now we are entering winter but fall weather remains.
+The pool is closed and the leaves are getting dragged into the house.
 Will we get snow this winter or not?
 Time will tell.

 Ella has her championship and Inula has completed hers.
 We have a ton of ribbons from both.
 Ella has had a lot of puppy and group placements but so has Inula.
 Ella wil be bred her next heat approximately in March of 2017.

 Our Saffron has had 5 beautiful pups with Stone.
-These pups will start going home the end of the first week in November.
-Adele and Jeannie are potentially pregnant.
-Jeannie pups will arrive around November 2nd.
-Adele pups may arrive around November 8th.
+These pups went home the end of the first week in November.
+Adele and Jeannie have puppies.

 You never know when a pup will actually be a show dog or not.
 You have an idea but it doesn't always work out.
 Their destiny may be something different as was the case with our Dusty.
 We had high hopes for her to be a champion show dog as is her mom, Treasure, but she did even better than that.
 She is now in a home where she is a therapy dog - youngest yet certified at Sick Kids Hospital in Toronto.
 She is so well loved and again, our bonus is that we get visits.
 What happens that a pup we keep doesn't stay with us?
 Sometimes they are too small or they grow too big.
 It can be as simple as that, I am afraid.
 We love the dogs enough to accept they may have a journey uniquely their own, not necessarily what we had in mind.
 It's hard but we do love them!
 Dusty is now playing a very important role in the lives of many people.
 She is an awesome dog and makes us all proud of her every single day.
 Her family loves her to pieces.
 It doesn't get any better than that for us.

 We had fun at Woofstock 2016.
 We do this sort of thing to get everyone together, offer support if needed and well we love seeing them.